Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 1. Supports Healthy Digestion with Papain

-Papaya is widely recognized for supporting healthy digestion
+Papaya is widely recognized for supporting the healthy digestion

 How It Helps

-Papaya contain the papain which is a natural enzyme that aids in the digestion of proteins in the diet.
-In combination with a dietary fiber, this can aid the support of:
+Papaya contains papain, which is a natural enzyme that helps to break down the proteins during digestion.
+It it is combined with a dietary fiber, this can support the followings:

 • Normal digestion